raphaeldelio/bluesky-bot/README.md

 ## Features

 - Fetches posts from Bluesky based on predefined tags.
-- Performs actions like reposting and following users.
+- Performs actions like reposting, liking, and following users.
 - Utilizes Redis for state management and caching.
 - Periodically runs tasks using a customizable scheduler.